zerkz/mcp/README.md

 Want to jump in and see what all the fuss is about?
 Read on!

 This example uses Visual Studio Code (VS Code) as the MCP client because it's a standard Salesforce DX development tool.
-After you configure VS Code with the Salesforce MCP server, you then use GitHub Copilot and natural language to easily execute typical Salesforce DX development tasks, such as listing your authorized orgs, viewing org records, and deploying or retrieving metadata.
+After you configure it with the Salesforce MCP server, you then use GitHub Copilot and natural language to easily execute typical Salesforce DX development tasks, such as listing your authorized orgs, viewing org records, and deploying or retrieving metadata.

 But you're not limited to using only VS Code and Copilot!
-You can configure many other clients to use the Salesforce MCP server, such as Cursor, Claude Desktop, Zed, Windsurf, and more.
+You can [configure many other clients](README.md#configure-other-clients-to-use-the-salesforce-mcp-server) to use the Salesforce MCP server, such as Cursor, Cline, Claude Desktop, Zed, Windsurf, and more.

 **Before You Begin**